dfguan/runner/README.md

 ## To Do
 - [x] force functions/jobs to run
+- [ ] use process watchers instead of wait func
 - [ ] submit slurm jobs
 - [ ] draft wiki pages